Kotor: Tourism

 Kotor is one of the most popular tourist destinations in Montenegro due to its well-preserved medieval architecture.
 In 2019, it welcomed over 250,000 tourists.

 In June 2021, the first and only public aquarium in Montenegro, Aquarium Boka, was opened in Kotor.
 It is the organizational unit of the Institute for Marine Biology of the University of Montenegro, a unique institution in Montenegro that combines research and education to promote and practice the efficient conservation of marine wildlife.
 In the first three months, the Aquarium was visited by more than 8,000 people.

+Since 2024, the Kotor-Lovćen cable car has become a major attraction, connecting the coastal town to the Lovćen National Park in 11 minutes, offering panoramic views of the Bay of Kotor.